-Work load permitting, a rest period of not more than fifteen (15) minutes during the first half of a regular workday and not more than fifteen (15) minutes during the second half of a regular workday is permitted for full time employees.
-Part-time employees who are scheduled to work four (4) hours or more but less than a full day will be afforded one (1) fifteen (15) minute rest period.
+Workload permitting, a rest period of not more than fifteen (15) minutes during the first half of a regular workday and not more than fifteen (15) minutes during the second half of a regular workday is permitted for full-time employees.
+Part-time employees who are scheduled to work four (4) hours or more but less than a full day will be afforded one (1)

+fifteen (15) minute rest period.
 Breaks are dependent on work schedule and supervisory approval.

-Rest periods cannot be accumulated for use at a later date nor used to shorten the regular workday or lengthen the lunch period.
-In all instances, the utilization of rest periods is subject to the work load demands of the organizational unit as determined by the supervisor.
+Rest periods cannot be accumulated for use later nor used to shorten the regular workday or lengthen the lunch period.
+In all instances, the utilization of rest periods is subject to the workload demands of the organizational unit as determined by the supervisor.
 During break periods, the employee is on paid leave and all normal standards of conduct should apply.